19hours/sg-statutes/Acts/Electricity Act.md

 (b) a retail electricity licensee is unable or refuses to retail electricity to a contestable consumer for any reason,

-a market support services licensee shall provide the contestable consumer access to any wholesale electricity market for the purpose of allowing the consumer to purchase electricity indirectly from that market through the licensee at prevailing market prices.
+a market support services licensee shall (if the contestable consumer remains as such under this section) provide the contestable consumer access to any wholesale electricity market for the purpose of allowing the consumer to purchase electricity indirectly from that market through the licensee at prevailing market prices.

+[Act 42 of 2018 wef 03/05/2019]

 (11) Nothing in subsections (6) and (8) shall have the effect of extinguishing any right or liability of any party under the existing agreement referred to in those subsections where such right or liability had accrued on the date the agreement ceased to have effect under those subsections.